mbirko/short_git_intro/workingfile.md

 ## Here we will play around with git
-Please enter some text below here: hej med jer, mere text!
+Please enter some text below here: hello this is some text!
-Hej, det her er noget text!
+Hello, this is allso some text!
 But above this line!